Croyd/uQuest/README.md

 # uQuest
 **Overly customizable quest system plugin for Bukkit by Hawox**

-I have taken uQuest and updated it for Bukkit 1.3.2(Now 1.9.2) and added a lot of new features to it.
+I have taken uQuest and updated and built it for Bukkit 1.9.2(Also Spigot 1.9.2) and added a lot of new features to it.

-note: Right now it will not support name changing, if you change your name  you'll lose your quest progress.
-      Also it will not support the new blocks in 1.9 or 1.8.
-Working on it.

 I did this all for my server but wanted to share it with everyone.